Penwern: A Frank Lloyd Wright Estate

 Now, some one hundred and ten years later, Penwern is as magical as it must have been when it was built.
 Today, just as it was then, it is a place to escape the summer heat and hectic business world.

-Appearing in the Autumn 2014 issue of At the Lake Magazine.
+- Autumn 2014 issue of At the Lake Magazine.